 - Reference bar (does not move to give you a reference point and a fixed handle to hold while operating the traction unit) - 2.
-Traction control (moves to control the machine) - To move forward, move the traction control forward (Figure 7).
+Traction control (moves to control the machine) - To move forward, move the traction control forward (Figure 6).

-• To move rearward, move the traction control rearward (Figure 8).
+• To move rearward, move the traction control rearward (Figure 7).
 When reversing, look behind for obstructions and keep your hands on the reference bar.

-To turn right, rotate the traction control clockwise (Figure 9).
+• To turn right, rotate the traction control clockwise (Figure 8).

-To turn left, rotate the traction control counterclockwise (Figure 10).
+• To turn left, rotate the traction control counterclockwise (Figure 9).

-• To stop, release the traction control (Figure 6).
+• To stop, release the traction control (Figure 5).

-Note: The farther you move the traction control in any direction, the faster the machine moves in that direction.
+Note: The farther you move the traction control in any direction, the faster the machine will move in that direction.